If you have new dogs to introduce to each other, don’t leave things to chance. Follow this simple step-by-step guide to harmonious introductions.

 - Take a walk with the two dogs together, keeping side by side and allowing plenty of time for them to see each other and assess each other’s energy levels.
 Enjoy it though, and chat to them, chat with your friends, stop them with treats.
 Your aim is to make this as positive an experience as possible.
 Looking at the other dog should be rewarded, as should good manners and gentle behaviours.
 Bear in mind that your dog is probably not going to listen to you at this point unless you have done loads of socialisation classes with them, and that’s okay.
 If it starts to get emotional or intense, back up, walk away.
 You can try again later or try another day.
 There is no rush.

 - Take the dogs back home in separate cars if you can or in separate spaces if not.
 Make sure they are able to be split up.
 Cars are small spaces and are emotionally charged places, so fight potential is high.

 - Introduce dogs into your garden and home on the lead and don’t let them off until you are happy that they are confident with each other.
 If they don’t play, don’t worry.
 Not all dogs like to play with each other and that’s fine.
 Don’t worry if they are not interested in each other, either.
 They’re just sussing each other out.
 Times for concern are when one dog is not exhibiting good doggie manners, being over-energetic, smelling the other dog excessively.
 This is when you need the dogs under your control.
 Watch for them doing the doggie shake – it’s a great stress reliever and it means they’re feeling less tense.
-What Victoria says about dog play, when you see her dog Jasmine around the bigger dog James Dean, they are just hanging out and that is fine.
-It’s a useful reminder too about toys and treats.
-We’re aiming for a jealousy-free zone.

 - Watch out for small, enclosed spaces.
 These can be most terrifying for dogs in new relationships, where they can’t put distance between themselves.